zevv/mathpipe/README.md

 The expressions can contain the usual arithmatic operators with normal precedence, and allow calling of various built-in functions as described below.

+Some of these functions save state over lines, allowing things like averaging, integration, filtering, etc.

 ## Examples